 She sounded rational to anyone who hadn’t taken the time to inform themselves on the issue.
 She had the audience eating out of the palm of her hand.
 She sold modern-day reefer madness and made it sound respectable.
 Unlike other lower-mainland of BC prohibitionists I had encountered before, she was good at what she did.
 I have a feeling that this will not be the last time she will be making her claims about cannabis in public.
 I hope our community continues to challenge her to back up what she says, regardless of how effective this “direct confrontation” approach seems to be at the time.

 Ultimately, we get the type of legalization we settle for.

 If we allow our type of legalization to be shaped by lies, then the most vulnerable people of all:

 1) the young who suffer under continued “post-legalization-prohibition” and

 2) the poor who can’t afford to jump through the regulatory hoops created by “pot makes kids crazy” propaganda – will continue to be brutalized in the name of public health.

-Keep your eyes on Dr. Macintosh, I suspect she’s got man you more bitter pills to jam down our throats, even if her science misses the mark.
+Keep your eyes on Dr. Macintosh, I suspect she’s got many more bitter pills to jam down our throats, even as the science she uses to justify it misses the mark.